State of Connecticut Home Follow Research on FacebookFollow CTDOL on InstagramFollow CTDOL on LinkedINFollow CTDOL on YouTube

 Labor Market Information - State of Connecticut Labor Situation

-WETHERSFIELD, April 17, 2025 - Connecticut industry payrolls fell 4,500 jobs (-0.3%) in March 2025 to a level of 1,711,400 as the state’s jobless rate was up two-tenths of one percent to 3.6% (preliminary, seasonally adjusted data).
-Nonfarm industry employment in the state is 6,000 (0.4%) positions higher than a year ago.
-The February 2025 preliminary job loss of 1,200 (-0.1%) was lowered by 500 to a 1,700 jobs decline (-0.1%).
-The March 2025 preliminary Connecticut jobless rate of 3.4%, is up two-tenths of one percent from February 2025 (3.4%) and higher by four-tenths of one percent from a year ago (3.2%).
-This labor statistics report presents current estimated data from two different monthly surveys (businesses and households) produced by the U.S. Bureau of Labor Statistics (BLS) in association with the states - and depicts the new CT regional Labor Markets.
+WETHERSFIELD, June 23, 2025 - Connecticut nonfarm employment fell 6,500 jobs (-0.4%) in May 2025, to a level of 1,710,100, while the state's unemployment rate was up one-tenth of one percent to 3.8% (preliminary, seasonally adjusted data).
+Nonfarm industry payrolls in the state are just 1,800 (0.1%) positions higher than a year ago (1,708,300).
+The large April 2025 preliminary job increase of 6,900 (0.5%) was reduced by 2,100 to a 4,800 jobs gain (0.3%) on the routine monthly revision.
+This month's job decline was the state's biggest since April 2020 (Covid lockdown) although it was affected by a large strike (-3,000) that returns next month.
+The May 2025 preliminary Connecticut jobless rate, figured at 3.8%, is up one-tenth of one percent from April 2025 (3.7%) and higher by seven-tenths of one percent from a year ago (3.1%) but remains below the U.S. average for the 29th consecutive month.
+This labor statistics release displays current estimated data from two different monthly surveys (residential and establishment) produced by the U.S. Bureau of Labor Statistics (BLS) in partnership with the states.

 Nonfarm Jobs Detail (business establishment survey)

-Three of the ten major industry supersectors added jobs in March 2025, while seven declined.
+Two of the ten major industry supersectors gained jobs in May 2025, while six supersectors declined and the Government and Information supersectors were unchanged.

-The three industry supersectors that increased employment or were unchanged in March 2025 included:
+The four industry supersectors that increased employment or were unchanged in May 2025 included:

-The seven industry supersector that declined in jobs in March 2025 were:
+The six industry supersectors that lost jobs in May 2025 were:

 NONFARM EMPLOYMENT